 Show You Have Their Back

-When things go wrong, as the leader you should shoulder the blame, rather than passing the blame off on a team member.
+When things go wrong, as the leader you should shoulder the blame, rather than pass the blame off to a team member.
 Knowing your boss is there to support you when it isn’t all sunshine and rainbows, that they’ll forgive you for your mistakes, and encourage you when times are tough is what many consider to be a great leader.
 When your team feels supported by you, they will be much more likely to be coached by you as they know you have their best interests at heart.

-Be Real and Relatable
+Be Authentic and Humble

 You must be real and relatable with your team.
 When you sense a team member is struggling, share your experience and the steps you took to overcome it.
 Employees often put their manager on a pedestal but showing them you were once exactly where they are, makes you seem more relatable.
 Not to mention, sharing some of your own missteps may just help them overcome their own challenges and improve their coachability in the future.